fscatox/socv-step2/README.md

 [1] C. Spear and G. Tumbush, SystemVerilog for Verification: A Guide to Learning the Testbench Language Features, 3rd.
 Springer US, 2012, isbn: 9781461407140.

-[2] R. Salemi, The Uvm Primer: A Step-By-Step Introduction to the Universal Verification Methodology, Boston Light Press, 2013, isbn: 9780974164939.
+[2] R. Salemi, The UVM Primer: A Step-By-Step Introduction to the Universal Verification Methodology, Boston Light Press, 2013, isbn: 9780974164939.

 [3] “IEEE Standard for Verilog Hardware Description Language”, IEEE Std 1364-2005 (Revision of IEEE